acailly/automark/README.md

 - Let user save its actions in a javascript bookmark
 - Let user add a `type` action to set the value of the textfield
+- Consider showing the editor in a separate window, maybe using React portals ? https://hackernoon.com/using-a-react-16-portal-to-do-something-cool-2a2d627b0202